 7.1 Subgroup Analyses using the Mixed-Effects-Model

 subgroup.analysis.mixed.effects function we prepared for you.
-To use the function,
+This function is part of the

-As the code for the function is pretty long, we don’t display it here.
-To access the function, use this link.
-Again, R doesn’t know this function yet, so we have to let R learn it by copying and pasting the code from the website in its entirety into the console on the bottom left pane of RStudio, and then hit Enter ⏎.
+dmetar package, you can find the source code for this function here.
+In this case, R does not know this function yet, so we have to let R learn it by copying and pasting the code in its entirety into the Console on the bottom left pane of RStudio, and then hit Enter ⏎.
+The function requires the

 subgroup.analysis.mixed.effects function, the following parameters have to be set: